perceptia/perceptia/info/configuration.md

    the program without need for additional config files.
    (Ultimately similar to `dwm`'s configuration.)

- * plain text config file - **not yet implemented** - basically the same options as in build time configuration but read from text file in run time.
+ * static text config file - basically the same options as in build time configuration but read from text file in run time.

  * plugable modules written in scripting language (Python?
 Lua?) - **not yet implemented**.
    (Ultimately similar to `awesome`'s configuration.)